DevExpress/obsolete-devextreme-examples/intl-angular/README.md

 * Run `ng serve` and navigate to [http://localhost:4200/](http://localhost:4200/).
 Your project is ready!

 ## Further help
-To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the `@angular/cli` use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 To get more help on the `devextreme-angular` check out the [devextreme-angular README](https://github.com/DevExpress/devextreme-angular/blob/master/README.md).